-The 2012 Summer Games in London will bring the world together through the unifying power of sports such as Olympic wrestling, the traditional and painfully boring precursor to the way-more-awesome professional wrestling.
+The Summer Olympic Games will bring the world together through the unifying power of sports such as Olympic wrestling, the traditional and insufferably boring precursor to the way-more-awesome professional wrestling.

-In amateur, Greco-Roman style wrestling, a pair of totally un-flamboyant men wearing nondescript singlets tussle tediously on a padded mat, with nary a chairshot nor hurricarana to be seen.
+In amateur, Greco-Roman style wrestling, a pair of agaonizingly unflamboyant men wearing nondescript singlets tussle tediously on a padded mat, with nary a chairshot nor hurricarana to be seen.

 The audience pretends to be interested, but really no one understands what’s happening, and no one cares.